GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_query.md

 #### HELICS Differences

-In most of the examples presented here, the configuration of the federation is defined prior to executing the co-simulation via the configuration JSONs.
+In most of the examples presented here, the configuration of the federation is defined prior to executing the co-simulation via the configuration JSON files.
 It is possible, though, with extra effort and careful design, to write the federate code such that they self-configure based on the other participants in the co-simulation.
 This example provides a simple demonstration of this by having the Battery federate query the federation and look for the values that the Charger federate is publishing and subscribing to them.

 ### HELICS components